Stackclash/5e-vault/5. Mechanics/Items/Lubas Tarokka Of Souls (TCE).md

 ## Destroying the Deck

 Luba's Tarokka of Souls can be destroyed only if all fourteen souls within are released and destroyed.
 This reveals a fifteenth soul, a [[5.
 Mechanics/Bestiary/Undead/Lich.md\|lich]], that inhabits the Nether card, which appears only when the fourteen souls are defeated.
-If this ancient entity is destroyed, the Nether card vanishes and the deck becomes a normal tarokka deck, with no special properties, but it includes a new card of the DM's design.
+If this ancient entity is destroyed, the Nether card vanishes and the deck becomes a normal [[5.
+Mechanics/Decks/Tarokka Deck (COS).md\|tarokka deck]], with no special properties, but it includes a new card of the DM's design.

 ### Mother Luba and the Vistani